TriTetra/myFirstRepository/README.md

 # myFirstRepository
 I made this repo for Front-End tutorial from [Kodluyoruz](https://kodluyoruz.org/) and this is my first repository.
-This repo have one README file, it also contains one index.html file.
+This repo have one README file, it also contains one index.html file.<br>
 ![Image](https://raw.githubusercontent.com/TriTetra/myFirstRepository/main/Figures/Ekran%20Al%C4%B1nt%C4%B1s%C4%B1.PNG)

 ## Installation